M003R/M003R.github.io/README.md

     <br>
     <br>
     <h4>
-      Small Disclaimer, there are three boks in the series so far (maybe more to come). but I have only read the first 2, so I will not be able to comment on the third book.
+      Small Disclaimer, there are three books in the series so far (maybe more to come). but I have only read the first 2, so I will not be able to comment on the third book.
     </h4>
     <br>
     <h3>